 This is your site’s average position in search results for a certain keyword in the selected date range.
 For example, if two people search for Toronto book editing, and your site appears in the first and third positions, your average position would be 2, or (1 + 3) ÷ 2.
 If your site appears more than once in a single search, we use the highest position.

-The graph near the top of the panel shows trends over time for the selected time and device.
-The graph compares results for the top four keywords during the selected date range.
+The graph near the top of the panel shows trends over time for the top four keywords in the selected date range.

 At the top of the graph, Clicks, Impressions, Click Rate, and Avg.
 Position filter the graph by KPI.
 Click one of the KPIs to compare results.